-Outcome 1: MoEST provides coherent national standards for TVET and procedures and monitors quality of their implementation.
+Outcome 1: MoEST provides coherent national standards and procedures for TVET and monitors quality of their implementation.

-Outcome 2: The Office for TVET in the Provinces implements the accreditation procedure and collaborate with local governments to manage TVET schools.
+Outcome 2: The Office for TVET in the Provinces implements the accreditation procedure and collaborate with Local Governments to manage TVET schools.

 Outcome 3: TVET schools enrol and retain youth, including from disadvantaged groups, in quality TVET programmes.